Reallym404/Vlayer/README.md

 - Sudo privileges.
 - Your vLayer API token and a testnet private key (you’ll be prompted to enter them if not already set).

+## NOTE: Use burner wallet

+## Use codespace to run this setup : https://github.com/codespaces
+- Click Blank

 ## Setup Instructions

 ### 1. Clone the Repository